snibo13/projects/content/posts/MAPR.md

 My biggest takeaway from this project were two-fold:

-You get what you pay for and you pay for what you get.
+You get what you pay for, and you pay for what you get.

 Getting more robust components would have saved us a lot of time which ended up being a lot more valuable than the budget.
-We ended up still having a sizeable chunk left at the end and we likely would have had a better system had we splurged on motor controllers and encoders.
-Things that are fundamental to your system should be prioritised the same way in budgeting.
+We ended up still having a sizeable chunk left at the end, and we likely would have had a better system had we splurged on motor controllers and encoders.
+Things that are fundamental to your system should be prioritized the same way in budgeting.

 Integrate immediately